diegodemiranda/exoplanet_detection_system/README.md

 - A FastAPI-powered inference API with strict validation and structured error handling.
 - A hybrid CNN + BiLSTM model implementation in TensorFlow/Keras.
 - A fully instrumented runtime with Prometheus metrics and Grafana dashboards.
-- A responsive frontend SPA (served by the API).
+- A modern, accessible analytics UI built with Dash by Plotly and mounted at `/ui/`.
 - A hardened reverse proxy (Nginx) with HTTPS support.
 - A Celery worker for background/batch tasks leveraging Redis.